Red, White and Blue Mini Cheesecake Cups (No-Bake)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Red, white and blue mini cheesecake cups topped with fresh blueberries, served in glass jars for a festive 4th of July treat.
+Red, white and blue mini cheesecake cups topped with fresh blueberries and served in small glass jars.

 How to make mini cheesecake cups for the 4th of July